 GraphEdge

-, uniquely identified by the combination of source (id
+, identified by a unique combination of source (id

 ), destination (dest_id